wiltonsr/Micro-UnB/4_Codigos_MSP-430-G2-553/README.md

 * gdb-msp430: GNU Debugger for the MSP430
 * mspdebug: Write and debug tool for MSP430.

 ### After install all packages, you can download a Hello World code with the below command.
-This Hello World will be a double LED flashing.
+This Hello World will power on a double LED when you press P1.3 button.
 ```
 $ wget -O helloWorld.c https://git.io/v7ABV
 ```